Business Initialization

 Run the command php webman make:bootstrap MemReport to generate the initialization file app/bootstrap/MemReport.php.

-If your webman does not have webman/console installed, run the command composer require webman/console to install it.
+If your webman is not installed with webman/console, run the command composer require webman/console to install it.

-Edit app/bootstrap/MemReport.php, and the content will look like the following:
+Edit app/bootstrap/MemReport.php, and the content will look something like this:

 <?php